 \subsection{Multilingual Prompt Construction}

-To examine the impact of prompt language on model performance—and to assess each model’s cultural awareness—we design both \textbf{English} and \textbf{in-language} prompts.
+To examine the impact of prompt language on model performance and to assess each model’s cultural awareness, we design both \textbf{English} and \textbf{in-language} prompts.
 The instruction, input text, and expected answer are in English when using English prompts.
-For in-language prompts, all elements are in one of the five target languages—Arabic (AR), German (DE), Amharic (AM), Hindi (HI), or Spanish (ES).
+For in-language prompts, all elements are in one of the five target languages—Arabic (AR), Amharic (AM), German (DE), Hindi (HI), or Spanish (ES).
 Complete examples of our multilingual prompts for both emotion prediction and sentiment analysis are provided in Appendix~\ref{app:prompts}.
-We extract each model’s answer from its generated text using PEDANTS \cite{li-etal-2024-pedants}.
+We extract each model’s answer from its generated text using the PEDANTS tool \cite{li-etal-2024-pedants}.